GarnetSquadron4901/2016-Sandstorm-III/README.md

 Library - Library code to enable use of common sensors, algorithms, and functionalty used year-to-year with our robots

-Documentation - Documentation such as schematics and datasheets
+Documentation - Documentation such as datasheets

+Schematics - Specialized circuits we make

 Training - Training tools used by our team